VITUS Private Clinic

 Other photodynamic

-Therapy methods for
+therapy methods for

 Another photodynamic therapy method for prostate cancer, the so-called Tookad method, has already been in clinical use for some time.
 In contrast to the photosensitizer Chlorin E6, the photosensitizer used in the Tookad procedure does not accumulate strongly selectively in tumor cells.
 In Tookad, irradiation with laser light primarily leads to a blockage of the blood vessels that supply the tumour.
 Tookad procedures therefore do not selectively kill off individual tumour cells, but rather cut off part of the prostate from the bloodstream.